9400 N. Central Expy., Ste. 1630

 Advanced Estate Planning for an Hourly-Fee

-To get started on an Estate Planning Package, please download the Prospective Client Information Worksheet for Estate Planning by clicking on the link below and then return the completed Worksheet to our office:
+To get started on a Simple Will, Will or Estate Planning Package, please download the Prospective Client Information Worksheet for Estate Planning by clicking on the link below and then return the completed Worksheet to our office:

 Once the Client has fully completed the Prospective Client Information Worksheet, he or she can submit the form online or can send the completed Worksheet to: